-4. To ensure that the DLG-OP could be more optimally utilised to cater for diversity in student learning and to avoid the claw-back of unused grants, schools are advised to make a more realistic estimation for the coming school year (the estimation is capped by the maximum subsidy each school is entitled to).
-Schools intending to applying for the grant should first submit their online application for DLG-OP in June and initially set the number of classes, and then confirm or amend the number of classes through the online survey in November to finalise the total amount in the schools' application for DLG-OP in the specific school year.
-For details, please refer to an example given in Annex II.

-5. Schools could use the DLG-OP to offer school-based pull-out or off-site support programmes on GE, and/or collaborate with other schools to offer NP of SS subjects.
+- 4. Schools are advised to make a realistic estimation for the coming school year (the estimation is capped by the maximum subsidy each school is entitled to), so as to ensure that the DLG-OP could be more optimally utilised to cater for diversity in student learning and to avoid the claw-back of unused grants.
+Schools intending to apply for the grant should first submit their online application for DLG-OP in June and initially set the number of classes, and then confirm or amend the number of classes through the online survey in November to finalise the total amount in the schools' application for DLG-OP in the specific school year.
+For details, please refer to an example given in Annex II. - 5.
+Schools could use the DLG-OP to offer school-based pull-out or off-school support programmes on GE, and/or collaborate with other schools to offer NP of individual SS subjects.
 A set of guidelines on the use of DLG-OP for GE programmes is in Annex III.
-For NP of SS subjects with School-based Assessment (SBA), schools should ensure that the SBA is conducted by qualified teachers (the assessors should generally be the subject teachers of the students), and the marks awarded will be counted towards the students' public assessment results in the 2021 Hong Kong Diploma of Secondary Education Examination.
+For NP of SS subjects with School-based Assessment (SBA), schools should ensure that the SBA is conducted by qualified teachers (the assessors should generally be the subject teachers of the students), and the marks awarded will be counted towards the students' public assessment results in the 2024 Hong Kong Diploma of Secondary Education Examination.
 Schools should inform the Hong Kong Examinations and Assessment Authority (HKEAA) of the arrangement for the relevant NP.